Jason Sosa

-Jason Sosa (born March 10, 1988) is an American former professional boxer of Puerto Rican descent, who held the WBA (Regular) super featherweight title from 2016 to 2017.
+Jason Sosa (born March 10, 1988) is an American professional boxer who held the WBA (Regular) super-featherweight title from 2016 to 2017.

 Professional boxing career

-Sosa made his professional debut in November 2009 defeating Jonathan Ocasio by knockout in the three round in Philadelphia, USA.
+Sosa made his professional debut on November 20, 2009, defeating Jonathan Ocasio by stoppage in the third round at The Blue Horizon in Philadelphia, Pennsylvania, USA.

 Sosa vs. Fortuna

-He won the WBA (Regular) super featherweight title in June 2016 with an eleven-round win over Javier Fortuna in Beijing.
+He won the WBA (Regular) super-featherweight title on June 24, 2016 with an 11th round technical knockout win over defending champion Javier Fortuna at Capital Gym in Beijing.

 Sosa vs. Smith

-He had his first WBA (Regular) title defense on November 12, 2016, Against Stephen Smith.
-Sosa won the fight convincingly, winning on all three scorecards, 117–110, 116-112 and 116–111.
+Sosa made his first title defense against Stephen Smith at Salle des Étoiles in Monte Carlo, Monaco, on November 12, 2016.
+He won via unanimous decision with the ringside judges' scorecards reading 117–110, 116-112 and 116–111.

 Sosa vs. Lomachenko

-In his next bout, Sosa fought WBO super featherweight champion Vasyl Lomachenko.
-Lomachenko dominated Sosa over nine rounds and Sosa retired in his corner after the end of the ninth round.
+After vacating the title on February 15, 2017, he fought WBO super-featherweight champion Vasyl Lomachenko in his next bout at MGM National Harbor in Oxon Hill, Maryland, USA, on April 8, 2017.
+Sosa retired on his stool at the end of the ninth round.

+Sosa vs. Berchelt

+Sosa challenged WBC super-featherweight champion Miguel Berchelt at Dignity Health Sports Park, Carson, California, USA, on November 2, 2019, losing by knockout in the fourth round.